 Warm Base Layers (preferably wool)

-I would say the pants aren’t absolutely necessary for Iceland clothing for adults, but we really liked having them for kids just so they wouldn’t be soaking wet, freezing, and whiny through the day.
-While I may be able to keep myself from falling/rolling in the snow or in puddles, my kids tend to have a harder time with that.
+I would say the pants aren’t absolutely necessary, especially if you’re not planning on playing in the snow.
+That said, WE really liked having them for our kids so they wouldn’t be cold/whet/whiny through the day.
+It helped keep their clothing clean and dry; since while I may be able to keep myself from falling/rolling in the snow or in puddles, my kids tend to have a harder time with that.
+And even for adults, if you run cold, snow pants are fantastic for insulation.

 Waterproof Shoes

 Just as important as water-resistant clothing are good shoes.
-Honestly, we took one of our kiddos in sturdy rain boots because that’s all we had and it was fine.
+We took one of our kiddos in sturdy rain boots because that’s all we had and it was fine.
 We doubled up wool socks and the cold actually wasn’t an issue.
-Still, the nice thing with snow boots is that they tend to close off at the top so snow is less likely to get in the top of the shoe.
-If you can swing it (or borrow some), I’d recommend trying to do snow boots over just rain boots, but rain boots will work in a pinch.
+Still, the nice thing with snow boots or waterproof hiking boots is that they tend to close off at the top so snow is less likely to get in the top of the shoe.

 Insulated Gloves